nonoo/kappanhang/README.md

 the transceiver directly.
 Look at the app log to find out the name of the virtual serial port.

+If the status log interval (can be changed with the `-i` command line argument) is equal to or above 1 second, then the realtime status log will be disabled and all status log lines will be written as new console lines.

 ## Authors

 - Norbert Varga HA2NON [nonoo@nonoo.hu](mailto:nonoo@nonoo.hu)